Kasra1377/document-invoice/README.md

 ```

 By doing this and downloading all of the required packages, you are ready to run this project on your local computer.

+### 🛠Project Structure
+---

+#### Image Scanning
+This is the most important step in this project.
+Because it contains image preprocessing step and without appropriate preprocessing we are not able to get appropriate results.
+Our image preprocessing steps contains of: `contour detection`, `morphological operations` and `image sharpening`.
+Thanks to this [repository](https://github.com/andrewdcampbell/OpenCV-Document-Scanner) most of the programming steps is done.

+To start by, first the input image is passed into program, then [lsd](https://github.com/primetang/pylsd) module detects the boundary lines in the image.
+Then boundaries will be divided into horizontal

 #### OCR'ing The Scanned Image
 The next important step is to read the document fields.
 To do so,we use `Pytesseract` program to reach our purpose.
 You can download the Pytesseract installer via this [link](https://github.com/UB-Mannheim/tesseract/wiki).
 In order to complete this task, we defined two functions; `clearup_text` to omit words that OCR can not read them and `documentOCR`.
 In this function we utilized `namedtuples` for grouping objects without defining a class.
 This is one of the important feartures that Python has.